eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 + skill set:
+	- Minimum 2+ years of expertise in designing, implementing large scale data pipelines for data curation and analysis, operating in production environments, using Spark, pySpark, SparkSQL, with  Java, Scala or Python on premise or on Cloud (AWS, Google or Azure)
+	- Minimum 1 year of designing and building performant data models at scale for using Hadoop, NoSQL, Graph or Cloud native data stores and services.
+	- Minimum 1 year of designing and building secured Big Data ETL pipelines, using Talend or Informatica Big Data Editions; for data curation and analysis of large scale production deployed solutions.
+	- Minimum 6 months of expertise in implementation with Databricks.
+	- Experience in Machine learning using Python ( sklearn) ,SparkML , H2O and/or SageMaker.
+	- Knowledge of Deep Learning (CNN, RNN, ANN) using TensorFlow.
+	- Knowledge of Auto Machine Learning tools ( H2O, Datarobot, Google AutoML).
+	- Minimum 2 years designing and implementing large scale data warehousing and analytics solutions working with RDBMS (e.g. Oracle, Teradata, DB2, Netezza,SAS) and understanding of the challenges and limitations of these traditional solutions.
+	- Minimum 1 year of experience implementing SQL on Hadoop solutions using tools like Presto, AtScale, Jethro and others.
+	- Minimum 1 year of experience building data management (metadata, lineage, tracking etc.)  and governance solutions for big data platforms on premise or on AWS, Google and Azure cloud.
+	- Minimum 1 year of Re-architecting and rationalizing traditional data warehouses with Hadoop, Spark or NoSQL technologies on premise or transition to AWS, Google clouds.
+	- Experience implementing data preparation technologies such as Paxata, Trifacta, Tamr for enabling self-service solutions.
+	- Minimum 1 year of building Business Data Catalogs or Data Marketplaces on top of a Hybrid data platform containing Big Data technologies (e.g  Alation, Informatica or custom portals).
++ skill set:
+	- Minimum 2+ years of expertise in designing, implementing large scale data pipelines for data curation and analysis, operating in production environments, using Spark, pySpark, SparkSQL, with  Java, Scala or Python on premise or on Cloud (AWS, Google or Azure)
+	- Minimum 1 year of designing and building performant data models at scale for using Hadoop, NoSQL, Graph or Cloud native data stores and services.
+	- Minimum 1 year of designing and building secured Big Data ETL pipelines, using Talend or Informatica Big Data Editions; for data curation and analysis of large scale production deployed solutions.
+	- Minimum 6 months of experience designing and building data models to support large scale BI, Analytics and AI solutions for Big Data.
+	- Knowledge of Auto Machine Learning tools ( H2O, Datarobot, Google AutoML).
+	- Minimum 6 months of expertise in implementation with Databricks.
+	- Experience in Machine learning using Python ( sklearn) ,SparkML , H2O and/or SageMaker.
+	- Minimum 2 years designing and implementing large scale data warehousing and analytics solutions working with RDBMS (e.g. Oracle, Teradata, DB2, Netezza,SAS) and understanding of the challenges and limitations of these traditional solutions.
+	- Minimum 1 year of experience implementing SQL on Hadoop solutions using tools like Presto, AtScale, Jethro and others.
+	- Minimum 1 year of experience building data management (metadata, lineage, tracking etc.)  and governance solutions for big data platforms on premise or on AWS, Google and Azure cloud.
+	- Minimum 1 year of Re-architecting and rationalizing traditional data warehouses with Hadoop, Spark or NoSQL technologies on premise or transition to AWS, Google clouds.
+	- Experience implementing data preparation technologies such as Paxata, Trifacta, Tamr for enabling self-service solutions.
+	- Minimum 3+ years of Spark/MR/ETL processing, including Java, Python, Scala, Talend; for data analysis of production Big Data applications
++ skill set:
 	- Director of Applied Machine Learning Experiences
 	- The Machine Learning team is building a new platform called Sparta and this platform will be used to build assistive intelligence experiences (AIEs).
 These AIEs enable Splunk customers to accomplish their tasks while using real-time user feedback to build self-tuning cloud services.
 The focus of the selected candidate will be to manage the AIE portfolio and automate simple tasks and processes by harnessing the power of Big Data, cloud, and data science to aid in actionable decision-making and system remediation.